DevMountain/sql-1-afternoon/README.md

 # Project Summary

 In this project we will be practicing inserting and querying data using SQL.
-We'll make use of a handy online tool called Chinook that we'll use to write SQL online. <a href="http://jxs.me/chinook-web/">Click me</a>
+We'll make use of a handy online tool provided by DevMountain that will allow us to write SQL online. <a href="https://postgres.devmountain.com/">Click me</a>

 On the left are the Tables with their fields, the right is where we will be writing our queries, and the bottom is where we will see our results.